Get the fastest formation online with worry-free services and support to start your business

 There are plenty of ways to get started as a carpet installer if you’re not yet part of the industry.
 You can scout for customers by talking to managers of flooring stores.
 Some might offer their own installation, but others might contract it out, creating an opportunity for you.

-There are lots of trade magazines and professional organizations for flooring installers.
+There are lots of trade magazines and professional organizations for flooring business owners.
 Check them out for tips of the trade and to get a feel for some of your competition.
 Advertise on Craigslist, in your local newspaper and even on local radio to get word out about your services.
 Once you get a client or two, don’t be shy about asking them to serve as references.

 People love their pets and regret not having the time they’d like to take care of them.
 You can help assuage their guilt and keep their precious furry friends clean and clipped with a pet grooming business.